carab9/morse-code-decrypt/README.md

 # morse-code-decrypt
 This project is a Morse Code decryption program.
-It reads in a encrypted binary file, Morse.bin, encrypted by Morse Code bit patterns, and stores it in a database, and then decrypts it to the original text and print the decrypted text to stdout.
+It reads in a encrypted binary file, Morse.bin, encrypted by Morse Code bit patterns, stores it in a database, and then decrypts it to the original text and print the decrypted text to stdout.

 ![image](https://github.com/carab9/morse-code-decrypt/blob/main/morse_code1.png?raw=true)